 Beyond the Ordinary

 DeMaria’s reputation, confidence, and expertise were growing exponentially.
-We took on cutting-edge construction work as business grew, including state-of-the-art electronic locks and surveillance for 1987’s Macomb County Jail addition.
+We took on cutting-edge construction work as the business grew, including state-of-the-art electronic locks and surveillance for 1987’s Macomb County Jail addition.
 In the 1980s, DeMaria also built the Kellogg Eye Center and the Medical Sciences building, both in Ann Arbor; the Wayne State Student Faculty Housing building in Detroit; and the Oakland County Jail in Pontiac.
 In 2014 we built the nation’s first ultra-low vibration testing lab at the University of Michigan.

 DeMaria welcomed the next generation into our ranks in the 1980s.
-Joe’s son, Joe Jr., started in 1983 as a project engineer and is currently President of DeMaria.
-In 1995 Rick’s son, Anthony, followed his father into the family business, first employed at DeMaria as a laborer and eventually working his way up to Executive Vice President.
+Joe’s son, Joe Jr., started in 1983 as a project engineer and is currently CEO of DeMaria.
+In 1995 Rick’s son, Anthony, followed his father into the family business, first employed at DeMaria as a laborer and eventually working his way up to President.

 Bigger, Taller, Faster

 In 1991, DeMaria constructed a 231-foot air traffic control tower at Detroit Metropolitan Airport for the Federal Aviation Administration.
 It was the tallest control tower in the region at that time.
 One of our biggest contracts in the 90’s was Dakota High School in Macomb, Michigan.
 It was 398,000 square feet and cost $42 million – significantly less per square foot than comparable high school constructions in the region – and earned DeMaria public accolade in local newspapers.